Beijing, China (2017)

 It’s an exercise in patience requiring a level of forbearance I’ve long since been unable to summon for this city.
 It’s the incessant noise of crowds, car horns, buses, bicycle bells, moped beeps as they weave through the crowds, hawkers and the grating language yelled at unnecessarily high pitches from close proximity.
 It’s people getting in my way, always in my fuckin’ way, as is their want; it’s their country, after all, and I’m the impostor.
 It’s barriers and mass crowd control.
 It’s a very visible police presence and people in officialdom, all of whom look like they need to grow into their one-size-fits-all uniform, seemingly standing around doing absolutely nothing while actually policing subjugation & overseeing mass societal conformity.
 It’s endless security checks and metal detectors (at this stage I’ll never understand why China is so paranoid).
 It’s the infuriating ‘This site can’t be reached’ message in a browser (life is different when you can’t ‘Google’ things).
 It’s being grateful you don’t live here (or in China in general).
 It’s 1 hour closer to home (than Seoul, South Korea, is).

-It’s basically the same as it always was, the ever-present push to modernise aside, on this my 7th visit to the capital of the world’s superpower wannabe, somewhere I always seem to visit these days in order to get elsewhere, this time North Korea – this Beijing box has been well ticked over the years and if not for elsewhere I’d have no reason to visit these days.
+It’s basically the same as it always was, the ever-present push to modernise aside, on this my 7th visit to the capital of the world’s superpower wannabe, somewhere I always seem to visit these days in order to get elsewhere, this time North Korea – the Beijing box has been well ticked over the years and if not for elsewhere I’d have no reason to visit these days.
+It’s a facilitator, but an inconvenience.
 It’s a necessary evil.
 It’s Beijing.

 Initially built in 1750, when it was named the Garden of Clear Ripples, this was an imperial garden and summer residence, a place of reprieve for the royal family of the Chinese Qing Dynasty (1644-1912) who would come here to escape the insufferable heat of the Forbidden City in central Beijing, about 10 kilometers away.
 And a rather large reprieve it was too – covering almost 3 km², 75% of which is water in the form of Kunming Lake, the Summer Palace combined political and administrative, residential, spiritual, and recreational functions within a largely man-made landscape of lakes and mountains and all in accordance with the Chinese philosophy of balancing the works of man with nature.
 Razed by Anglo-French forces in 1860, rebuilt in 1888, when it was renamed the Summer Palace, damaged again in 1900 during the Boxer Rebellion, opened as a public park in 1924 and awarded UNESCO World Heritage status in 1986, today the site somehow, given the vast numbers that descend on it daily, manages to conserve over 70,000 m² of palaces, halls, pagodas, temples, bridges, pavilions and walled gardens.